louispan/data-diverse/README.md

 # Changelog

+* 2.0.0.1
+  - Simplified type synonyms for Which.

 * 2.0.0.0
   - Breaking change: the prime (xxx') version of functions are now consistently the simpler or non-polymorphic version.
     - This is more consistent with 'Control.Lens' as well.